Please enjoy this information based on our experience.

 History of Dormice at Millermeade Farms Critter Connection

-- Dormice were one of the very first exotics we began to breed here at Millermeade Farms.
+- The African Pygmy Dormice (APD) were one of the very first exotics we began to breed here at Millermeade Farms in 1997.

 - We found they were fairly easy to breed but rather difficult to determine their gender and even harder to hold onto.

 - Our animal adventure began in our basement and I hate to think how many dormice zoomed up my arm and off my shoulder before I could catch them.
 It is a good thing that as I gained critter knowledge I also gained a greater speed in catching loose critters!

 - n June 2001, a monkey pox outbreak triggered the CDC and FDA to put into place a ban and embargo on the importation of all African Rodents and a ban on all movement of six species of African Rodents including the dormice.

 - No longer could any dormice be transported (unless to the veterinarian with permission) much less sold, traded, or given away.
 In the beginning no one knew how long the embargo would be in place.

 - Millermeade Farms had the privilege to work in cooperation with a world-renowned virologist at Saint Louis University who studied monkey pox.
 Our original colony ultimately went to Saint Louis University.